Hartree-Fock RI scheme

 FitSetQuality

-The quality of auxiliary fit set employed in the RI scheme (If both RIHartreeFock%Quality and RIHartreeFock%FitSetQuality are specified, the value specified in RIHartreeFock%FitSetQuality will be used).
+The quality of the auxiliary fit set used in the RI scheme.
+If both RIHartreeFock%Quality and RIHartreeFock%FitSetQuality are specified, the value specified in RIHartreeFock%FitSetQuality is used.
 Normal quality is generally sufficient for basis sets up to and including TZ2P.
 Numerical issues have been found, especially if the molecule has symmetry NOSYM and a basis set larger than TZ2P is used.
-For larger basis sets (or for benchmarking purposes) a Good or VeryGood fit set is recommended.
-For larger basis sets than TZ2P it is recommended to include the DEPENDENCY key with a larger than default criterion for the basis set dependence, namely bas=5e-4.
-Note that the FitSetQuality heavily influences the computational cost of the calculation.
+For larger basis sets (or for benchmarking purposes), a Good or VeryGood fit set is recommended.
+For basis sets larger than TZ2P, it is recommended to include the DEPENDENCY key with a larger-than-default criterion for the basis set dependence, namely bas=5e-4.
+Note that FitSetQuality strongly influences the computational cost.

 DependencyThreshold

 Default: 1.0E-3.
-To improve numerical stability, almost linearly-dependent combination of basis functions are removed from the Hartree-Fock exchange matrix.
-If you obtain unphysically large bond energy in an Hybrid calculation, you might try setting the DependencyThreshold to a larger value (e.g. 3.0E-3).
-Starting from AMS2022 ADF DependencyThreshold=5e-3 in case of (any variant of) GW, if it is not specified in the input.
+To improve numerical stability, almost linearly dependent combinations of basis functions are removed from the Hartree-Fock exchange matrix.
+If you obtain unphysically large bond energy in a hybrid calculation, you might try setting the DependencyThreshold to a larger value (e.g. 3.0E-3).
+Starting from AMS2022, ADF uses DependencyThreshold=5e-3 for any variant of GW if it is not specified in the input.

 QualityPerRegion

-One can overwrite the fit set quality (FitSetQuality) for atoms in a particular region.
+You can override the fit set quality (FitSetQuality) for atoms in a particular region.
 Example: Multiresolution illustrates how to use this option.

-In ADF2019.3 the fit set for quality GOOD has been improved by adding more diffuse l=0 fit functions to the fit set.
+In ADF2019.3 the fit set for quality GOOD has been improved by adding more diffuse l=0 fit functions.

 Note